fruit trees

 Height

-Variety bud
+Variety sprout

 10 cm

-Finished containerized plant:
+Finished container plant:

 Quality